Career

 Who has access to data?

-Your information may be shared internally within PDJ for the purposes of the recruitment process.
+Your information may be shared internally within ATE for the purposes of the recruitment process.
 This includes members of the HR team, interviewers involved in the recruitment process, and managers in the business area with a vacancy.

 We will not share your data with third parties, unless your application for employment is successful and an offer of employment is made.
 We will then share your data with former employers in order to obtain references.
 We may also share your data with our group companies, for business performance and other types of monitoring and management purposes and, if you are applying for a senior management position with us, we may share your data with our investors.
 In addition, we may need to share your personal information with a regulator or otherwise to comply with the law.